SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Below, you will see a small area where some art is usually made from rocks.
 This is where the labyrinth is usually found.
 You also might see a small heart here.

 Either way, if you are coming to see the labyrinth, note that it comes and goes.
-There is no guarantee that it will be here (or any art will be on the overlook) when you arrive.
+There is no guarantee that it will be here (or that any art will be on the overlook) when you arrive.
 However, it does offer gorgeous views of the bridge.

 I mentioned above that you'd need to enter through the Lands End Trail.
 You can get to the trailheads by bus, car, or Uber/Lyft.